DevrexLabs/OrigoDB/docs/models/redis/index.md

 ---
 # Redis Model

-OrigoDB is very similar to Redis.
-Both are in-memory databases that use logging and snapshots for persistence.
-The `RedisModel` class is a partial implementation of Redis data structures and commands.
+The `RedisModel` class is an OrigoDB model that mimics the behavior of Redis data structures and commands.
 The api tries to stay close to the original with regards to command names, arguments and types unless there is a c# idiom which makes more sense.
 Commands are implemented as methods on `RedisModel`.

 ## Implemented features
 * Strings